 Standards have been outlined in the following guide with instructions on the proper use of UIW logos thus eliminating confusion and helping to create a stronger image.
 We encourage you to become familiar with the Editorial, Graphic and Web Style Guide and to apply its rules to any communication vehicles you develop on behalf of the university.

 The Office of Printing Services and Graphic Design provides the university community with professional design and printing services.
-The Office of Public Relations offers the university community free assistance in the areas of writing, editing, event planning, public relations and marketing.
+The Office of Public Relations offers the university community free assistance in the areas of writing, editing, event planning, public relations and marketing strategy and coordination.
 The Office of Web Development oversees the university’s external web presence, creating new content, maintaining existing content, and ensuring all content is updated regularly.

 The Editorial, Graphic and Web Style Guide is important:

-Although individual departments may custom-develop materials for specific offerings or events, those materials should be submitted to the Office of Public Relations, the Office of Printing Services and Graphic Design and the Office of Web Development, as appropriate, for review to ensure consistency with university standards is maintained.
+Although individual departments may custom-develop materials for specific offerings or events, those materials should be submitted to the Office of Public Relations, the Office of Printing Services and Graphic Design and the Office of Web Development, as appropriate, prior to printing for review to ensure consistency with university standards is maintained.
 Doing so preserves the integrity of the information for the benefit of the university’s overall image.
+Please allow ample turn-around time for the appropriate offices to review your materials prior to printing.
 For consultation on a project or to submit materials for review, please contact:

 In addition to the offices of Public Relations, Printing Services and Graphic Design and Web Development, materials for external distribution should routinely be submitted for review to the administrator responsible for that group.